alexfernandez/microprofiler/README.md

 so it is not possible.)
 The library is therefore accurate to within two microseconds.

+Given that the impact of profiling is low but not zero, the whole module can be disabled with `profiler.disable()`.

 To get stats from your code just call `profiler.getStats()`:

     var stats = profiler.getStats('code');